Lightweight Backpack Hunting Gear List

 ☐ Spoon / cooking utensils - Sea to Summit Alpha Light Spoon, $12, 0.4oz.
 Make sure to get a long handled spoon so you don't get freeze dried food schmutz on your fingers while eating.

 ☐ Water bottles / bladder - Smart Water 700ml Bottle, $2 or 32oz Nalgene bottles.
+When we hunt in areas without close access to water, we fill up several inexpensive Platypus flexible bottles in a variety of sizes (500ml to 2L).
+Don't get one huge one (6L for example), but take several smaller ones instead.
+That way you can take a few liters out for a day hunt and not have to take a huge 6L everywhere you go.
 If you prefer a bladder, the Platypus Big Zip Water Reservoir is a nice option, it has a zip top for easy filling.
 Note the Nalgene's are especially nice for tent camping because you can fill them with boiling water and put them in your sleeping bag.
 They will give off heat for several hours.

 ☐ Water filter / tablets / Aqua Mira - Aqua Mira, $15, 1oz.
 Aqua Mira is about a light as it gets.
 Use mini bottles to take enough of parts A and B for your trip, and a mini eyedropper bottle to store enough mixed solution for 1-2 days.
+We also like Steripens, as the are much lighter and more compact than a filter.
 For larger groups, a filter like the Katadyn Hiker is nice.
 Another small filter to look at is the Sawyer Squeeze (full size one).
 Don't get the Sawyer Mini as the filter rate is painfully slow.
 Note the Sawyer filters can be a pain in colder weather.
 You can't let them freeze or they become ineffective.

 ☐ Cooking kit storage sack - Use cheap ditty bags like these, $10, 1oz.